Taiko2k/Tauon/docs/guide.md

 For best experience you will need an organized and structured music library, ideally with each album in its own folder.

 I recommend the following file structure: LIBRARY/GENRE/ARTIST/ALBUM/TRACKS.
-Where GENRE can be any sort of broad categorization you feel is best.
+Where GENRE could be any sort of broad categorization you feel is best in order to keep like albums together.

 ### Importing Music